- VoIP gaming programs allow you to bypass the traditional phone network for a digital medium of communication.

 All the communications done using Ventrilo are encrypted, and the recordings are stored in your local client system.
 The app also does not collect any user data, offering complete privacy to the users.

-Similar to other VoIP client, Ventrilo also requires the users to have their own server to use the software.
+Similar to other VoIP clients, Ventrilo also requires the users to have their own server to use the software.
 If not, you can purchase the premium server plans from Ventrilo to manage 24×7 servers and be saved from the hassle of the server setup process.

 Ventrilo is a multi-platform software except that there is no Linux client for the Linux users.